Heavy Quarkonium Spectrum and Decay Constants from a Neural-Network-Based Holographic Model: Introduction

 To the best of our knowledge, this work represents the first application of MLPs to reconstruct the dilaton field directly $\Phi(z)$ within a bottom-up AdS/QCD model.
 Unlike previous approaches that rely on \emph{ad hoc} parametrizations, our method uses experimental data on heavy quarkonium masses and decay constants to determine $\Phi(z)$ in a data-driven manner.
 This allows for a unified and highly accurate description of both spectroscopic and decay properties, addressing a longstanding challenge in holographic QCD.

-In recent years, the rapid advancement of machine learning techniques \cite{He:2023mlnuclear, Zhou:2018eos, Pang:2019eos, Wang:2022piml, Zhao:2022bnn, Du:2020dljet, Du:2022jettomo, Jiang:2021eos, Shi:2022lattice,Zeng:2025tcz} has facilitated the introduction of deep learning into the study of holographic QCD, offering novel perspectives for model construction \cite{Akutagawa:2020dladsqcd, Hashimoto:2018dlholo, Yan:2020dlbh, Hashimoto:2022dilaton, Song:2021adsdbm, Chang:2024hqanisotropy, Ahn:2024dlconductivity, Gu:2024dlee, Li:2023bhmetric, Cai:2024qcdml, Ahn:2024bhrecon}.
+In recent years, the rapid advancement of machine learning techniques \cite{He:2023mlnuclear, Zhou:2018eos, Pang:2019eos, Wang:2022piml, Zhao:2022bnn, Du:2020dljet, Du:2022jettomo, Jiang:2021eos, Shi:2022lattice, Zeng:2025tcz} has facilitated the introduction of deep learning into the study of holographic QCD, offering novel perspectives for model construction \cite{Akutagawa:2020dladsqcd, Hashimoto:2018dlholo, Yan:2020dlbh, Hashimoto:2022dilaton, Song:2021adsdbm, Chang:2024hqanisotropy, Ahn:2024dlconductivity, Gu:2024dlee, Li:2023bhmetric, Cai:2024qcdml, Ahn:2024bhrecon}.
 In contrast to traditional bottom-up models that depend on \emph{ad hoc} specified potentials or dilaton profiles, data-driven approaches leverage experimental or lattice QCD data to determine model parameters, thereby enhancing both reliability and interpretability.
 Recent studies demonstrate that holographic models integrated with neural networks can effectively address inverse problems and achieve superior performance in the non-perturbative regime of the strong interaction \cite{Hashimoto:2018dlholo, Akutagawa:2020dladsqcd, Ahn:2024dlconductivity}.
-In this manuscript, deep learning techniques were employed to reconstruct the dilaton field using a MLP.
-This approach enabled a unified, precise description of the mass spectra and decay constants of the radial excitations of charmonium and bottomonium.
-The model predictions show excellent agreement with experimental data, with root-mean-square errors of approximately 1.26\% for charmonium and 3.32\% for bottomonium, thereby providing an effective tool for investigating heavy-quarkonium spectroscopy at zero temperature.
+In this manuscript, deep learning techniques were employed to reconstruct the dilaton field using an MLP.
+The reconstructed dilaton not only improves the fitting accuracy but also reveals clear physical mechanisms: in the ultraviolet region, the non-quadratic corrections through the background function dominate the decrease of the decay constants, while in the infrared region, the accelerated growth enhances the holographic potential $U(z)$ and produces nonlinear radial Regge trajectories.The model predictions show excellent agreement with experimental data, with root-mean-square errors of approximately 1.26\% for charmonium and 3.32\% for bottomonium, thereby providing an effective tool for investigating heavy-quarkonium spectroscopy at zero temperature.